gdedrouas/Exchange-AD-Privesc/DomainObject/DomainObject.md

 Add-ADGroupMember -Identity "Exchange Windows Permissions" -Members $user
 ```

-RELOG to update groups in your token then give yourself Ds-Replication-Get-Changes-All extended right on the domain object.
+RELOG to update groups in your token then give yourself Ds-Replication-Get-Changes and Ds-Replication-Get-Changes-All extended rights on the domain object.

 ```
 $acl = get-acl "ad:DC=test,DC=local"